 As a manager of public funds, you work to keep monies for local governments, schools, police departments, public hospitals, roads, public utilities, and other public entities safe.
-But this work does not come without challenges.
+This work does not come without challenges.

-Through ICS®, the Insured Cash Sweep® service, you can place public funds into interest-bearing demand deposit accounts (using a demand option) and/or money market deposit accounts (using a savings option) that are eligible for FDIC insurance (which can eliminate ongoing collateral tracking burdens and having uninsured funds to footnote in financial statements).
+Through the ICS®, or Insured Cash Sweep®, service, you can place public funds into interest-bearing demand deposit accounts (using the ICS demand option) and/or money market deposit accounts (using the ICS savings option) that are eligible for FDIC insurance (which can eliminate ongoing collateral-tracking burdens and having uninsured funds to footnote in financial statements).
 And Insured Cash Sweep makes it easier than ever for you to earn a return while protecting the public’s vital resources.

 Infographic: ICS Usage by State

-If you are a depositor of public funds and want to use the ICS service...
+If you are a depositor of public funds and want to use the Insured Cash Sweep service...